Error-331/code_tests/docs/bible/links.md

 Marvelous Work - August 2 (Father, today, help me keep my eyes on you);

 How to Judge - August 3 (Judge according to God's righteousness; Do not be tempted to prejudge people);

+The Fear of the Lord - August 4 (The gospel is only understood by those who fear God);